electrode-io/electrode-csrf-jwt/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

-An electrode plugin that enables stateless CSRF protection using [JWT](https://github.com/auth0/node-jsonwebtoken) in Electrode, Express, Hapi, or Koa 2 applications.
+An electrode plugin that enables stateless [CSRF] protection using [JWT](https://github.com/auth0/node-jsonwebtoken) in Electrode, Express, Hapi, or Koa 2 applications.

 ## Why do we need this module?

-CSRF protection is an important security feature, but in systems which don't have backend session persistence, doing CSRF token validation is tricky.
+[CSRF] protection is an important security feature, but in systems which don't have backend session persistence, doing CSRF token validation is tricky.
 Stateless CSRF support addresses this need.

 ## How do we validate requests?

-**_Double JWT CSRF tokens_**
+The technique used by this module is similar to the CSRF [double submit cookie prevention technique].

+These techniques rely on these two restrictions by the browsers:

+1.  cross site scripts can't read/modify cookies.
-We rely on the fact that cross site requests can't set headers.
+2.  cross site scripts can't set headers.

+The [double submit cookie prevention technique] rely on the fact that a unique token in cookie must match a token attached in a hidden form submit field.
+Since XSS cannot change cookies, the check prevents CSRF attacks.

+> Note that the first restriction has some loopholes and thus the double submit cookie technique is not completely secured.
+See https://www.owasp.org/images/3/32/David_Johansson-Double_Defeat_of_Double-Submit_Cookie.pdf

+### Double JWT CSRF tokens

+For use with [XMLHttpRequest], we extend the technique by using two JWT tokens for validation.
+One token in the cookies and the other in the HTTP headers.
+Since XSS cannot set HTTP headers also, it strengthens the security further.

-Two JWT CSRF tokens are generated on the server side with the same payload but different types (see below), one for the HTTP header, one for the cookie.
+So two JWT CSRF tokens are generated on the server side with the same payload but different types (see below), one for the HTTP header, one for the cookie.

 ```js
 headerPayload = { type: "header", UUID: "12345" };
 cookiePayload = { type: "cookie", UUID: "12345" };
 ```

-When a client makes a request, the JWT token must be sent in the headers.
+When a client makes a request, the JWT tokens must be sent in the cookie and headers.

 On server side, both tokens are received, decoded, and validated to make sure the payloads match.